twinfoundation/verifiable-storage/packages/immutable-storage-connector-entity-storage/docs/reference/classes/EntityStorageImmutableStorageConnector.md

 • **options.immutableStorageEntityStorageType?**: `string`

-The entity storage for immutable storage items, defaults to "immutable-storage".
+The entity storage for immutable storage items, defaults to "immutable-item".

 #### Returns